 How tech startup founders can apply Tesla’s patent strategy

 First, Tesla secured some of the earliest patents in its technology areas.
-Any automotive OEM competing with Tesla is going to need to take great care to avoid infringing Tesla’s patents or it will have to agree to Tesla’s Patent Pledge, which gives Tesla the right to use the OEM’s patented technology.
+Any automotive OEM competing with Tesla is going to need to take great care to avoid infringing Tesla patents or it will have to agree to Tesla’s Patent Pledge, which gives Tesla the right to use the OEM’s patented technology.

-Therefore, contrary to the suggestion in Musk’s open letter, the best way for tech startups to adopt Tesla’s open source patent strategy is to continue securing or acquiring as many patents as possible in their technology area.
+Therefore, contrary to the suggestion in Musk’s open letter, the best way for tech startups to adopt Tesla’s patent strategy is to continue securing or acquiring as many patents as possible in their technology area.
 Without that, the tech startup will have limited, if any, leverage over its competitors.

 The other requirements for startups that want to mimic Tesla’s open patent strategy is to develop strong market share and brand recognition in an emerging technology field that will eventually attract competitors with large patent portfolios.
 That’s obviously much easier said than done.
-Building market share and brand recognition while avoiding a minefield of patents takes significant time and money.
+Building market share and brand recognition while avoiding a minefield of electric vehicle technology patents takes significant time and money.
 You may find large competitors in your market before you’re in a position comparable to where Tesla found itself in 2014.

-Nevertheless, once a tech startup has those three things — broad patent protection, strong market share and strong brand recognition — in an emerging field that will attract a lot of competition, it can think about announcing an open source patent strategy, as Musk did, to access the patent portfolios of its competitors and dominate its market.
+Nevertheless, once a tech startup has those three things — broad patent protection, strong market share and strong brand recognition — in an emerging field that will attract a lot of competition, it can think about announcing an open source patent strategy, as Musk did, to access the patent portfolios of its electric vehicle competitors and dominate its market.